OpenCHAMI/magellan/README.md

 ## Usage

 There are three main commands to use with the tool: `scan`, `list`, and `collect`.
 To scan a network for BMC nodes, use the `scan` command.
-If not port is specified, `magellan` will probe ports 623, 22, 442, and 5000 by default similar to `dora`:
+If the port is not specified, `magellan` will probe ports 623, 22, 442, and 5000 by default similar to `dora`:

 ```bash
 ./magellan scan --subnet 192.168.0.0 --db.path data/assets.db --port 623
 ```

-This with scan the `192.168.0.0` network returning the found nodes for port 623 and store the results in database with path `data/assets.db`.
-Additional flags can be set such as `host` to add additional hosts to scan, `timeout` to set how long to wait for a responds from the BMC node, or `threads` to set the number of requests to make concurrently.
+This will scan the `192.168.0.0` subnet returning the host and port that return a response and store the results in database with path `data/assets.db`.
+Additional flags can be set such as `host` to add more hosts to scan not included on the subnet, `timeout` to set how long to wait for a response from the BMC node, or `threads` to set the number of requests to make concurrently.
 Try using `./magellan help scan` for a complete set of options.

 To see the available BMC nodes found from the scan, use the `list` command.
 Make